How to Reopen a Business Amid the COVID-19 Pandemic

 Having hand sanitizer available is one thing, but knowing how to reopen a business also entails employee (and even customer) training.
 In line with CDC and state guidelines, organizations must consider the following measures:

-- Providing necessary PPE for the industry, as well as training on how to use specific equipment, its limitations, and how to dispose of it.
+- Providing necessary PPE for the industry, as well as training on how to use specific equipment, limitations, and how to dispose of it.

 - Asking customers to wear face coverings.

 - Check out the EPA's list of cleaning agents and disinfectants for SARS-CoV-2.

 5. Stay Up-to-Date As Your State's Reopening Business Guidelines Change

 The idea is that as states control the number of coronavirus cases, businesses will continue to open until they safely reach full capacity.
 However, it is assumed that some states and communities may experience a "Second Wave" of cases, which, again, will result in closures.

 Gated Criteria (to be Satisfied Before Phase 1 Reopening):

 Satisfying the gating criteria is the first step to a return to normal.
 It may include that a region or state has: